ndench/codetest/README.md

 ## Starting the virtual machine
 Running `vagrant up` will bring up the VM.
-It will download the base ubuntu box, run some update scripts, then run some ansible provisioning to set it up for the project.
+It will download the base ubuntu box, run some update scripts, then run ansible provisioning to set it up for the project.

 You might get an error saying that an IP address cannot be assigned.
 There is a (known problem)[https://github.com/mitchellh/vagrant/issues/7138#issuecomment-196786583] and can be resolved